notaryproject/specifications/specs/plugin-extensibility.md

   * Notation MUST work with a plugin that implements a matching or lower minor version of the plugin contract.
 Notation SHALL NOT support using a plugin with higher version of plugin contract.
   * A plugin MUST support a single plugin contract version, per major version.

 Notation will invoke plugins as executable, pass parameters using command line arguments, and use standard IO streams to pass request/response payloads.
+This mechanism is used as Go language (used to develop [Notation Go library](https://github.com/notaryproject/notation-go)) does not have a [in built support](https://github.com/golang/go/issues/19282) to load and execute plugins that works across OS platforms.
+Other mechanisms like gRPC require every plugin to be implemented as a service/daemon.

 ### Package and release a plugin